lynndylanhurley/ng-token-auth/README.md

     });
   ~~~

   You could also choose to display a modal, or you can ignore the event completely.
-What you do with the `auth:password-reset-prompt` event is entirely your choice.
+What you do with the `auth:password-reset-confirm-success` event is entirely your choice.

 * **auth:password-reset-confirm-error** - broadcast when users arrive from links contained in password reset emails, but the server fails to validate their password reset token.